WEICANSHI/BattleShipGame/src/Readme.txt

 In the battle, player who join by dns move first. if player don't move after timer end, he would loss.

+To start the program, clone the repository and execut